candango/gopeasant/README.md

 # Candango Go Peasant

-Peasant is a protocol abstraction of how to control agents that need to communicate with a central entity or entities.

-We define agents as peasants and central entities (bases) as bastions.

-This project won't define the implementation, security level neither levels of redundancies but instead a minimal contract of what should be implemented.
+Peasant Protocol: A Contract for Controlling Agents

+The Peasant protocol is a high-level abstraction designed to facilitate communication between agents (peasants) and central entities (bastions).
+It does not impose specific implementation details, security requirements, or redundancy levels, but instead establishes a minimal contract for what must be implemented.

-A bastion/peasant relationship could be defined as stateful or not.
-If stateful it is necessary to implement a session control in the bastion where peasants need to perform knocks (as knock at the door) for permission or a valid session.
-In a stateless case we just ignore any knock implementation.
+In this protocol, agents are referred to as peasants, while central entities are called bastions.
+The relationship between a bastion and peasant can be either stateful or stateless.
+In a stateful scenario, bastions must implement a session control mechanism, requiring peasants to perform "knocks" (similar to knocking on a door) to request permission or establish a valid session.
+In a stateless scenario, the concept of knocking is ignored.

-What must be implemented in the protocol are nonce generation, consumption and validation on both sides and a directory list of available resources offered by a bastion for peasants to consume.
+The Peasant protocol mandates the implementation of nonce generation, consumption and validation on both the peasant and bastion sides.
+Additionally, bastions must provide a directory list of available resources that peasants can consume.

 ## Support